Amrit-Raj-Nits/INTERN-PROJECT-2020/README.md

 MAJOR CLASSES:-

+trackManager:-
   1. Constants.java - Constants declarations.
   2. DbmsLogKeeper.java - For maintaining the Log.
   3. PlaylistUpdateHandler.java - Main Handler method for the Lambda Function.
   4. TableUpdateVariables.java
+  5. POM.XML - Dependencies list of maven and build specifications

+ RecommendPlaylist:-
+  1. Constants.java - Constants declarations.
+  2. DbmsLogKeeper.java - For maintaining the Log.
+  3. playlistRecommender.java - Recommends playlist in sorted order if weighted index.
+  4. PlaylistSort.java - Implements the Comparator class for sorting.
   5. POM.XML - Dependencies list of maven and build specifications

 uses JDK - 9.0 for Compiling the code. all the maven dependencies are up-to date as on 4th June, 2020.